 3. WiFi Antenna Position and Increase WiFi RangeBoost Your WiFi Now !!!
 Click To Tweet

 Now that you know how the waves are radiated, let us position the WiFi router somewhere we would get maximum WiFi range.

 One thing you wanna do is put your router at the center of your house because it broadcast the signal out in equal strength in all direction.
 If possible, it’s always a good idea to put your router in a room in which the antenna of the router is in direct line of sight the from whatever position your device is.
 This will help in the transmission WiFi Signal around the home with less dissipation.

 It is always a good practice to keep your router at the center of the of the house rather than a corner So that it can cover maximum horizontal radius.

-The use of receiving antenna (USB WiFi Adapters) depends up on whether the station of portable or not.
-If it is portable, it is better to use an omni directional antenna that has same polarization as that of the transmitter (Router).
+To increase WiFi range, we could use USB WiFi receivers.
+The use of receiving antenna (USB WiFi Adapters) depends upon whether the station is portable or not.
+If it is portable, it is better to use an omnidirectional WiFi antenna that has the same polarisation as that of the transmitter (Router).
 If it is not portable, it is better to use a directional antenna, such as a mini panel antenna or cantenna that is pointed to the access point.

 6. Increase WiFi Speed and Range of your WiFi Router using external antenna